 2. Don’t say “do you remember?”
 This can cause anger or embarrassment.

 4. If they ask the same question over and over again, don’t point out they just asked it.
-Keep your answer short and to the point.
+Just continue responding with answers that are short and to the point.

 5. Don’t quiz or try to reason with them because it could end up upsetting them and causing frustration.